syakirharis25/GitHub-activities/README.md

 **Current Motto : Just Do It!
 Carpe Diem!
-When you are in a rally, in a racing like WRC, in a hurry, you just want to seize the day!**
+When you are in a rally, in a racing like WRC, in a mission, you just want to seize the day!**

 # Brief introduction about GitHub and Microsoft
 *** **GitHub, Inc.** owned by **Microsoft Corporation**, both from United States of America <br />